Introduction

 [1] John Saint witnessed the will of John Genge of Hardington on 8 March 1840.

-[2] They had a son, Benjamin Delamont Saint, who died in 1844 aged 7 months.
+[4] They had a son, Benjamin Delamont Saint, who died in 1844 at the age of 7 months.